-Whether you are interested in long-term care for yourself, a family member, or friend, the caring and knowledgeable professionals at your Home and Community Care Support Services Erie St. Clair will support you throughout your decision-making process.
-A Home and Community Care Support Services care coordinator will work with you to:
+Whether you are interested in long-term care for yourself, a family member or friend, the caring and knowledgeable professionals at Home and Community Care Support Services will support you throughout your decision-making process.
+A care coordinator will work with you to:

-- Explore other housing options such as: - supportive housing and assisted living to help you remain supported at home as long as possible - retirement homes, which are privately owned and operated facilities suitable for seniors who require minimal health care assistance

-- Assess your needs whether you are at home, elsewhere in the community, or in the hospital, and determine your eligibility for admission into a long-term care home - Help you make an informed decision and work with you and your family to complete your application to long-term care homes - Assess if you are eligible for home care services and, if you are eligible, develop a customized care plan that meets your needs until a long-term care bed becomes available
+- Explore other housing options such as: - Supportive housing and assisted living to help you remain supported at home as long as possible - Retirement homes, which are privately-owned and operated facilities, are suitable for seniors who require minimal health care assistance. - Assess your needs whether you are at home, elsewhere in the community, or in the hospital, and determine your eligibility for admission into a long-term care home - Help you make an informed decision and work with you and your family to complete your application to long-term care homes - Assess if you are eligible for home care services and, if you are eligible, develop a customized care plan that meets your needs until a long-term care bed becomes available